 “Erik.”
-Dara motioned to the window.
+Dara tapped his shoulder and motioned to the window.

 “Perhaps we should invite her inside.”

-“How could you!” she wailed.
-“How could you!”
+“How could you!” she screamed.

-“It was a night terror, Elina.
-You were dreaming.
+“It was a night terror, Elina,” he said finally.
+“You were dreaming.
 I would never hurt you.
 Never!
 You’re my everything.
-You’re the blood in my veins.
-And the hope in my heart.
+You’re the blood in my veins and the hope in my heart.
 I rather die than harm a single hair on your beautiful little head.”

 Dara cleared her throat and said, “Within twenty minutes—”

-“That’s good,” Erik said.
-“Now slowly fill your lungs.
-Feel the air travel through your nose and down into your chest.”
-He spoke in a halting manner, where every word was stretched until syllables became jutting.
-“Very good.
-Now exhale and inhale.
-Smell the salty ocean air.
-Taste it on your tongue, feel it tickle the back of your throat.”
-He allowed Elina to continue breathing in silence for a few seconds.
-“Now can you feel the sand beneath your toes?
+“Close your eyes.
+I’m going to teach you a trick.”
+Elina did as she was told and Erik sat down beside her.
+“Inhale.
+Slowly fill your lungs and sense the air travel down into your chest.
+Taste the salty ocean air on your tongue, feel it tickle the back of your throat.
+Now can you sense the sand beneath your toes?
 It’s warm at first, but the deeper you push, the cooler it becomes.”

-Elina raced past Erik to pick up a sparkling seashell.
-She clasped it to her chest as if she had found some lost aquatic treasure.
-“How did you do this, Da?” she asked.
-“It’s amazing!
+Elina raced past Erik, her dirty blonde hair whipped by the breeze.
+She picked up a sparkling seashell and clasped it to her chest, grinning as if she had found a lost aquatic treasure.
+“How did you do this, Da?
+It’s amazing!
 Can you teach me?”
-She stopped, suddenly thinking of something.
+She spun towards him.
 “Where are we exactly?”

 “Really?
-B-but I thought it was supposed to be scary?
+B-But I thought it was supposed to be scary?
 Ma told me one of the Four Great Calamities lives in the ocean.
 Was she wrong?”

 “And is it true that Bahamut is as big as the whole of Daði?”

 “How’s he here, too?
-Did you invite him?
-And how’s he walking in the sky?”
-Elina asked in rapid succession.
+Did you invite him?”
+Elina went on.
+“And how’s he walking in the sky?”

 “Oh,” Elina cooed, “pretty.”